- Arriving at Bethany

 Student Guide - Federal and State Regulations

 Minnesota Law (M.S.
 135A.14) requires proof that all students born after 1956 are vaccinated against diphtheria, tetanus, measles, mumps, and rubella, except for certain specified exemptions.
 Any non-exempt student who fails to submit the required information within 45 days after first enrollment cannot remain enrolled.
-For more information, see the Dean of Student Services.
+For more information, see the Dean of Students.

 Please see the Sexual Misconduct page.

 The Crime Awareness and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 Criminal actions or other emergencies occurring on campus are to be reported to Campus Security at 344-7889 (voice mail/office) or 344-7888 (emergency/pager), the Dean of Students at 344-7745 or the local police at 911.
 The College will contact the local police concerning criminal actions or other emergencies when they feel it is necessary to do so.

 When school is in session, the residence halls of Bethany Lutheran College are locked 24 hours a day.
 Students may use their access key FOB for entrance into their respective residence hall.
 Doors are not to be propped open.
 Visitors wishing to enter a residence hall must be the guest of at least one student residing in the respective residence hall.
 For other facility hours, see the section entitled ‘Facility Hours' of this guidebook.
 Students and visitors are not allowed in these buildings after lock-up without authorization of faculty or staff.
 The Security Staff, Residential Life Staff (RMs and RAs), and Maintenance Staff are responsible for the above-mentioned security procedures.